jvierine/AIDA_tools/README.md

 - The human-written HTML documentation lives in [`Documentation/`](Documentation/), with a main entry point at [`Documentation/index.html`](Documentation/index.html).
 - Generated source-code documentation is available under [`Html-docs/`](Html-docs/).
 - The `Documentation/` directory also contains short introductions to camera models, Starcal, Skymap, EARTH utilities, and stereo/triangulation workflows.
-- For deeper guidance on how to use the broader AIDA_tools package, read the material in `Documentation/` and talk to Bjorn.
+- For deeper guidance on how to use the broader AIDA_tools package, read the material in `Documentation/` and talk to Björn.

 ## Typical First Session